megvii-research/Sparsebit/README.md

 ## Introduction
 Sparsebit is a toolkit with pruning and quantization capabilities.
-It is designed to help researchers compress and accelerate the network by modifying only a few codes in existing pytorch project.
+It is designed to help researchers compress and accelerate neural network models by modifying only a few codes in existing pytorch project.

 ## Quantization
 Quantization turns full-precision params into low-bit precision params, which can compress and accelerate the model without changing its structure.
 This toolkit supports two common quantization paradigms, Post-Training-Quantization and Quantization-Aware-Training, with following features: